antonnazarov/apricot/apricot-application/readme.txt

-Apricot application includes the following modules:
+Apricot application consists of:

-apricot-domain - low level project databases access apricot-metascan - the database specific scanners of db structures
+apricot-persistence - all database related stuff apricot-metascan - the database specific structure- scanners